 Oftentimes, the defendant may technically be guilty of an offense, but we are able to present sufficient mitigating evidence to have the judge or prosecutor agree to a general continuance.
 A general continuance is similar to the next-worse case resolution on our list (a deferred finding) but it is in all aspects a far better outcome for our client.
 In a general continuance, the judge does not make any finding that the facts are sufficient to support a guilty verdict, nor does the judge often indicate what the defendant's plea to the charge is.
 Procedurally, a general continuance is where the judge simply continues the case for a period of time – it may be a few weeks up to a year or two - and it is understood that the judge will dismiss the case once that time has passed.
 Oftentimes, the judge imposes additional requirements which the defendant must comply with in order to have the case dismissed: good behavior (no new criminal charges), completion of anger management or drug/alcohol classes, community service, etc. Typically, the only way for a defendant to be granted the opportunity for a general continuance is if they have no prior criminal record.
 The key to a general continuance – and the reason why the attorneys at McCormack & McCormack stress the importance of this outcome in many cases where the evidence is stacked against our client – is that this outcome allows for our client's criminal record to be expunged.
-Being granted a general continuance is oftentimes what saves our clients' civilian or military careers and security clearance status.
+Being granted a general continuance is oftentimes what saves our clients' civilian or military careers.
 General continuances are NOT specifically allowed by state law, so we often must do everything in our power to convince a judge or prosecutor that it is appropriate given the specific circumstances in our case.

 The last, and least favorable, way for a defendant to avoid a criminal conviction in a case is by way of a deferred finding (also referred to as a finding under advisement, or first offender).
 Several offenses in Virginia, including mainly drug possession, domestic violence, and some property crimes, have specific statutory provisions which allow for a deferred finding.
 This method is also commonly used with juvenile defendants with no or little prior criminal record, and will sometimes be offered even when it is not specifically allowed by state law.
 The procedure for a deferred finding is almost exactly the same as a general continuance: the judge continues the case out, places some terms and conditions on the defendant which they must comply with, and later dismisses the case.
 There is, however, one major distinction which sets a deferred finding apart from a general continuance, in a bad way: when the judge agrees to a deferred finding, he or she notes on the warrant or summons that they have found facts sufficient to support a conviction, but are nevertheless continuing the case to be dismissed or reduced at a later date.
 The impact of this distinction is major – this prevents a defendant from ever having his or her criminal charge expunged from their record.
 Many attorneys do not understand the distinction between a deferred finding and a general continuance, or they simply do not know to ask for a general continuance.
 This can have a devastating effect on a military or civilian career and oftentimes the defendant does not realize it until it is too late.
 The attorneys at McCormack & McCormack are well aware of the distinction between these two outcomes, and will fight tooth and nail to avoid a deferred finding unless it is the only option to avoid a conviction.